-Strategic direction 2.6.
-Conduct a study of the potential impact of mineral production from the Area on the economies of developing land-based producers of those minerals that are likely to be most seriously affected, with a view to minimizing their difficulties and assisting them in their economic adjustment, taking into account the work done in this regard by the Preparatory Commission for the International Seabed Authority and for the International Tribunal for the Law of the Sea (1994 Agreement, annex, sect.
-1 (5) (e)), and develop possible criteria for economic assistance.
+Strategic Direction 2.7.
+Conduct a study of the potential impact of mineral production from the Area on the economies of developing land-based producers of those minerals which are likely to be most seriously affected, with a view to minimizing their difficulties and assisting them in their economic adjustment, taking into account the work done in this regard by the Preparatory Commission (Agreement, annex, sect.
+1 (5) (e)) and develop possible criteria for economic assistance.